 Diversity in Graduate Assistantships - Millersville University is committed to increasing multicultural awareness and understanding, and to recruiting and retaining a diverse student body.
 To this end, the College of Graduate Studies and Adult Learning is deeply committed to recruiting and retaining underrepresented populations as members of our graduate student community.
 As several of our academic and administrative offices on campus provide services aimed at supporting our minority and international students, we especially encourage graduate assistant applications from students of diverse backgrounds for these positions.

-Click the link below to download an electronic copy of the Graduate Assistantship Application.
+Click the link below to download a printable copy of the Graduate Assistantship Application.

 A resume should be submitted along with three (3) references OR you may elect to use the references submitted in support of your application for admission.